Knae/SimpleWars/Readme/Readme.txt

 *Known Issues
 -When switching between units with attack selected, overlay sometimes does not apear.
--When attacking, overlay sometimes stops reverting back to the green movement overlay -Factions buffs are implemented but only 2 factions are accessible.
+-When attacking, overlay sometimes stops reverting back to the green movement overlay -enemy units sometimes look like they are in between grids -Factions buffs are implemented but only 2 factions are accessible.
 No way to select the factions at the start -Wins are only recorded when a game ends, not when the game closed midway.
--particles were planned with base class and sprites already setup but not implemented
+-particles were planned with base class and sprites already setup but not implemented -Some errors in reading config files which haven't resulted in gameplay errors

 *Possible expansions
 -animations for particle effects